stallr/NetBoardE/README.md

 # Netboard

-A WindowGUI based on Clash and Electron.
+A v2board and sspanel client based on Clash and Electron.

 An Electron application with Vue,Pinia,VueRouter and Elemenet-Plus.

-Support V2board and Metron.

 ![image-20230826105850963](README.assets/image-20230826105850963.png)